iv-org/inv_sig_helper/README.md

 - trace

 The `info` log level is the default setting.
 Changing this to `debug` will provide detailed logs on each request for additional troubleshooting.

+In case of issues with decoding / `sig` function / `nsig` function, refer to the `yt-dlp decoding` section.

 ## Protocol Format